Speaking

 As an ESL teacher, I know how important it is to understand common expressions in English.
 These phrases help you communicate smoothly and confidently in everyday conversations.

-In this post, you will find 100 common English expressions that you can use in various situations.
+In this post, you will find 100 common English expressions that any fluent speaker would use repeatedly in various situations.
 Each expression is organized into categories for easy navigation.
 For every phrase, I will provide its meaning, pronunciation, and example sentences to clarify how to use it.

 You can expect practical tips for using these expressions, common mistakes to avoid, and memory aids to help you remember them.
 This guide is designed for both learners and teachers, but I will focus more on helping you, the learner.